-Dynatrace provides you with a framework that you can use to extend your observability into data acquired directly from your SNMP monitored devices.
-To this end, Dynatrace provides the facility to bring SNMP data into Dynatrace at scale and in the context to all other data.
+Dynatrace provides you with a framework that you can use to extend your observability into data acquired directly from your SNMP-monitored devices.
+To this end, Dynatrace enables you to bring SNMP data into Dynatrace at scale and within the context of all other data.

 First check our Software intelligence hub to see if your device is already covered by an existing extension.
 If this is not the case, you can build your own Dynatrace SNMP extension to cover your SNMP device.

 - Decide which SNMP will provide data for the extension.
 Dynatrace Extensions 2.0 framework supports SNMP v2c and v3.
 Depending on the SNMP version, prepare the necessary authentication details.